-Payment of the second and final installment will be taken 4 weeks before your arrival instead of 8.
-After then cancellations by the Client will be subject to normal MBR terms and conditions.
+Payment of the second and final instalment will be taken 4 weeks before your arrival instead of 8.
+After then cancellations by the Client will be subject to normal Chamonix Homes terms and conditions.

 Refunds and Credits due to cancellation by the Client resulting from measures taken to restrict the spread of Covid-19

-In the event that rescheduling the Client’s reservation is not possible, MBR will offer a full refund, less any credit card transfer costs and third-party charges such as by Airbnb, Booking.com, VRBO etc.
+In the event that rescheduling the Client’s reservation is not possible, Chamonix Homes will offer a full refund, less any credit card transfer costs and third-party charges such as by Airbnb, Booking.com, VRBO etc.

 Refunds and credits are only available when there is a restriction of movement within France due to measures brought into force by the French government to reduce the spread of Covid-19.
 They are not applicable when travel advice or restrictions put in place by any other government other than the French Government causes the Client to be unable to reach the accommodation.
 Equally, they are not applicable if the Client chooses not to come to the accommodation when the accommodation is available and there are no restrictions in place by the French government.

-Other situations not covered by this Extraordinary Refunds and Credits clause are curfews withing Chamonix and a reduction or closure of the Mont Blanc Natural Resort ski lift system.
+Other situations not covered by this Extraordinary Refunds and Credits clause are curfews within Chamonix and a reduction or closure of the Mont Blanc Natural Resort ski lift system.